Skip to content

 The Eurasian Crag Martin is classified as Vulnerable (VU) due to the extremely small size of its breeding population, estimated at less than 50 adult individuals combined with a regional adjustment for the fact that the breeding population in Israel is a marginal population at the edge of the global range of the species.
 In the previous edition of the Red Book (2002), it was classified as Least Concern (LC).
 The change in its threat category reflects differences in the assessment methods between the two editions and not a significant change in the status of the population.

-VU Current Regional Assessment | LC Previous Regional Assessment | LC World Assessment
+VU Current Regional Assessment | LC Previous Regional Assessment | LC Global Assessment

-Presence In Israel Summer Breeder, Winter Visitor, Migrant
+Presence In Israel Summer, Winter Visitor, Migrant

-Nesting In Israel Breeder, Non-Breeder
+Breeding In Israel Breeder, Non-Breeder

 Migration Types Short Range / Partial

-Zoography Zones Alpine, Irano-Turanian
+Zoographical Zones Alpine, Irano-Turanian

-Landscape Formations Mountainous, Cliffs
+Landscape Types Mountainous, Cliffs

 Vegetation Densities Low